xgrg/nisnap/README.md

         and in same reference space.

     axes: string, or a tuple of strings
-        Choose the direction of the cuts (among 'A', 'S', 'C', 'AXIAL', 'SAGITTAL' or 'CORONAL', or lowercase)
+        Choose the direction of the cuts (among 'x', 'y', or 'z')

     bg: None or str
         Path to the background image that the masks will be plotted on top of.